fuzzywalrus/webcites/README.md

 ## Usage

 Currently, the JS file can be linked or bundled with your current JS.
+The ES5 transpiled version can be found in the dist folder.

 Citations use  with multiple data values:

 `<cite data-source=""data-title=""></cite>`

 **source:** This is the URL and is **required**.

-**title:** This is the name that article is **required** **date:** Optional (accepts string)
+**title:** This is the name that article is **required**

+**date:** Optional (accepts string)

-**sourcename:** Optional (accepts string) **dateretreived:**  Optional (accepts string)a
+**sourcename:** Optional (accepts string)

+**dateretreived:**  Optional (accepts string)

 ### Example of filled out tag